huggingface/blog/autoformer.md

 A few months ago, we introduced the [Informer](https://huggingface.co/blog/informer) model ([Zhou, Haoyi, et al., 2021](https://arxiv.org/abs/2012.07436)), which is a Time Series Transformer that won the AAAI 2021 best paper award.
 We also provided an example for multivariate probabilistic forecasting with Informer.
 In this post, we discuss the question: [Are Transformers Effective for Time Series Forecasting?](https://arxiv.org/abs/2205.13504) (AAAI 2023).
 As we will see, they are.

 Firstly, we will provide an empirical evidence that **Transformers are indeed Effective for Time Series Forecasting**.
-Our comparison shows that a simple linear model, known as _DLinear_, is not better than Transformers as claimed.
+Our comparison shows that the simple linear model, known as _DLinear_, is not better than Transformers as claimed.
 When compared against equivalent sized models in the same setting as the linear models, the Transformer based models perform better on the test set metrics we consider.
-Afterwards, we will dive into the comparison we made, and will introduce the _Autoformer_ model ([Wu, Haixu, et al., 2021](https://arxiv.org/abs/2106.13008)), which was published in NeurIPS 2021 after the Informer model.
+Afterwards,  we will introduce the _Autoformer_ model ([Wu, Haixu, et al., 2021](https://arxiv.org/abs/2106.13008)), which was published in NeurIPS 2021 after the Informer model.
 The Autoformer model is [now available](https://huggingface.co/docs/transformers/main/en/model_doc/autoformer) in 🤗 Transformers.
 Finally, we will discuss the _DLinear_ model, which is a simple feedforward network that uses the decomposition layer from Autoformer.
 The DLinear model was first introduced in [Are Transformers Effective for Time Series Forecasting?](https://arxiv.org/abs/2205.13504) and claimed to outperform Transformer-based models in time-series forecasting.

 let's go!